xtuml/mc/doc/notes/9705_supsub_int.md

 different, only because it is in the masl metamodel rather than the OOA of OOA.
 The queries in the two models are directly corresponding.

-Note that the below solution loops N^2 times where N is the number of objects in the MASL application model.
+Note that the below solution can loop N^2 times where N is the number of objects in the MASL application model (assuming all objects were participating in sub/super relationships).
 Although this technique is inefficient in time, it avoids polluting the model of MASL with a bookkeeping attribute.

+This is the selected solution.

 before:
 ```